View Frank Koran's Obituary on www.pressargus.com/ and share memories

 Frank Koran Sr.

+Frank F. Koran Sr., 67, of Siloam Springs died Feb.
+9, 2020, at Washington Regional Medical Center in Fayetteville.
+Frank was born May 31, 1952, in Siloam Springs to the late Frank and Jeanette (Reynolds) Koran.
+He married Martha Jane Kamper on June 25, 1983.
+He was a truck driver and served our country in the U.S. Navy during the Vietnam War.

+Survivors include his wife, Jane; three children, Frank Koran Jr. and Debra Koran, both of Siloam Springs, and Jean Koran of Oklahoma City; and three grandchildren.

-Graveside service will be noon Thursday at the U.S. National Cemetery in Fort Smith under the direction of Wasson Funeral Home in Siloam Springs.
+Graveside service will be held at noon Thursday, Feb.
+13, 2020, at the U.S. National Cemetery in Fort Smith, under the direction of Wasson Funeral Home in Siloam Springs.

-He is survived by his wife, Jane; three children, Debra, Jean and Frank Koran; and three grandchildren.

 Visitation will be 5-7 p.m.
 Wednesday at Wasson Funeral Home.
-Visitation will be 10-11:30 a.m.
-Thursday at Ocker Funeral Home in Van Buren.
+Visitation will also be held from 10-11:30 a.m.
+Thursday, prior to the graveside service, at Ocker Funeral Home, 700 Jefferson St., Van Buren.

 Published in Press Argus-Courier on Feb.
 12, 2020